-The Wifi module comes with multiple modes and one of them is monitor mode, which you have commonly heard from security enthusiasts to sniff over a network using Wireshark.
+The WiFi module comes with multiple modes, and one of them is monitor mode, which you have commonly heard from security enthusiasts sniffing the network using Wireshark.

 What is Monitor Mode?

-All hardware doesn’t support monitor mode, so to check whether your hardware supports monitor mode, execute the below code on your terminal screen, and note down the chipset code.
+All NIC hardware doesn’t support monitor mode, so to check whether your hardware supports monitor mode, execute the below code on your terminal screen and note down the chipset name.

 $ lspci | grep Wireless # PCI Based Wi-Fi Hardware